Skip to content

 #Best Value: AMD Ryzen 5 9600X

 If your money is better spent on storage or a nicer monitor, the Ryzen 5 9600X is the pairing to beat.
-It’s a current Zen 5 six-core part, and at 1440p it kept the 5070 fed in our testing.
-We didn’t see it become the limiting factor in any GPU-bound game we ran.
+It’s a current Zen 5 six-core part, and at 1440p it has enough headroom to keep the 5070 fed in GPU-bound games.

-Six cores is plenty for gaming in 2026, and the 9600X shares the same AM5 upgrade path as the X3D chips.
+Six cores is plenty for gaming in 2026.
 Start here, move to a 3D V-Cache part later, keep the board.

 NVIDIA’s own RTX 5070 family page frames the card as a mainstream 1440p option.
 For this tier, NVIDIA recommends a current Ryzen 5 or 7 or an Intel Core i5 or i7, and the 9600X fits.